Lumpenproletariat: Black Panther Party

 Laura Pulido argues that, historically, the lumpenproletariat in the US has mostly been African American due to the nation being racially constituted.
 It is primarily indicated by the high unemployment and incarceration rates among African Americans.
 The Black Panther Party, most prominent revolutionary socialists in post-war US, "thought of much of their following as lumpenproletarian."
 They adopted Fanon's viewpoint regarding the revolutionary potential of the group.
 Pulido claims the emphasis the Black Panthers put on the lumpenproletariat was the party's hallmark.
 Its co-founders Bobby Seale and Huey P. Newton viewed the African-American lumpenproletariat as a potential organized threat if the party did not mobilize them.
 Seale included "the brother who's pimping, the brother who's hustling, the unemployed, the downtrodden, the brother who's robbing banks, who's not politically conscious" in his definition of the lumpenproletariat.
 Newton called them "street brothers", alienated from the system of oppression in the US, and sought to recruit them into the party.
 Their strategy was a controversial one.
-Chris Booker and Errol Henderson argued that problems such as "a lack of discipline, a tendency toward violence, the importation of street culture, including crime, and the use of weapons" by Black Panthers was caused by the disproportionately high membership of the lumpenproletariat in their ranks.
+Chris Booker and Errol Henderson argued that problems such as "a lack of discipline, a tendency toward violence, the importation of street culture, including crime, and the use of weapons" by Black Panthers were caused by the disproportionately high membership of the lumpenproletariat in their ranks.

 Young Lords Party

-The Young Lords Party adopted similar views to the Black Panther Party, believing in the potential of the lumpen.
-They developed a Lumpen Organization within their larger organization with the goal of enlisting the people considered the lumpenproletariat, or "lumpen", in the struggle; they considered the lumpen to be "the class in our nation which for years and years have not been able to find jobs, and are forced to be drug addicts, prostitutes, etc." (p.
+The Young Lords Party adopted views similar to those of the Black Panther Party, believing in the potential of the lumpen.
+They developed a Lumpen Organization within their larger organization to enlist the people considered the lumpenproletariat, or "lumpen", in the struggle; they considered the lumpen to be "the class in our nation which for years and years have not been able to find jobs, and are forced to be drug addicts, prostitutes, etc." (p.
 20) in the face of the capitalist system the Party considered an enemy.
 Crucial to the party's view on the lumpen is that, unlike criticisms of the lumpenproletariat around a perceived lack of productivity and organization, the Young Lords Party stated that "it's a law of revolution that the most oppressed group takes the leadership position" (p.
 42) and that the lumpen would be the immediate focus of the party's organizing efforts in liberating all oppressed peoples.